 What is Backflow?

-The Michigan Safe Drinking Water Act, 1976 P.A.399, defines "backflow" as water of questionable quality, wastes, or other contaminant entering a public water supply system due to reversal of flow.
+The Michigan Safe Drinking Water Act, 1976 P.A.399, defines backflow as water of questionable quality, wastes, or other contaminant entering a public water supply system due to reversal of flow.
+Check out the Blackflow Prevention Brochure (PDF) to learn more information.

-Backflow protection prevents undesirable water, sewage, bacterial, pathogens, or chemical solutions from entering your drinking (potable) water system.
+Backflow protection prevents undesirable water, sewage, bacteria, pathogens, or chemical solutions from entering your drinking (potable) water system.

 Common water use that could pose a threat to drinking water include: